 - Major Studies

 Nearly all IT projects require some sort of procurement, whether it is for hardware, software, or services.
-Therefore, a solid understanding of procurement contracts is an important--and often overlooked--qualification for IT project managers.
+Therefore, IT project managers need to understand the major element of IT procurement contracts, as outlined in this post.

 This Research Byte is a summary of our full report, How to Evaluate IT Procurement Contracts.